MrEnder0/PhantomChat/README.md

 # Plans

-*store stuff in db instead of txt
+*use sqlite3 instead of txt storage

 *change username command